 Payments under our operating leases account for a significant portion of our operating expenses.
 For example, total rental payments, including additional rental payments based on sales at some of our stores, under operating leases were approximately \$55.2 million, or 8.7% of our total revenues, in fiscal 2013.
 In addition, as of May 4, 2014, we were a party to operating leases requiring future minimum lease payments aggregating approximately \$118.5 million through the next two years and approximately \$492.2 million thereafter.
-Future minimum lease payments exclude lease payments after August 31, 2014 related to our Kensington/Bethesda, Maryland location, which we anticipate will close for business in mid-August 2014.
+Future minimum lease payments exclude lease payments after August 31, 2014 related to our Kensington/Bethesda, Maryland location, which permanently closed on August 12, 2014.
 We expect that we will lease any new stores we open under operating leases.
 Our substantial operating lease obligations could have significant negative consequences, including:

-- n increasing our vulnerability to general adverse economic and industry conditions; - n limiting our ability to obtain additional financing; - n requiring a substantial portion of our available cash to be applied to pay our rental obligations, thus reducing cash available for other purposes; - n limiting our flexibility in planning for or reacting to changes in our business or the industry in which we compete; and - n placing us at a disadvantage with respect to our competitors.
+- n increasing our vulnerability to general adverse economic and industry conditions; - limiting our ability to obtain additional financing; - requiring a substantial portion of our available cash to be applied to pay our rental obligations, thus reducing cash available for other purposes; - Ilimiting our flexibility in planning for or reacting to changes in our business or the industry in which we compete; and - n placing us at a disadvantage with respect to our competitors.